-Again, if there is no power in the contract to vary the work to be done, a valid certificate cannot be given for work done at variance with the contract, even though the variation was made on the instructions of the architect, and is of equivalent value to that which should
+Again, if there is no power in the contract to vary the work to be done, a valid certificate cannot be given for work done at variance with the contract, even though the variation was made on the

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.

 To view the latest version of this document and millions of others like it, sign-in to LexisLibrary or register for a free trial.